The Like

-The Like was an alternative rock band from Los Angeles, California.
+The Like was an American alternative rock band from Los Angeles, California.
 Its final lineup consisted of Z Berg (vocals and guitar), Tennessee Thomas (drums), Laena Geronimo (bass), and Annie Monroe (organ).
 The band released three extended plays (EPs) and two studio albums.

 History

-Formation and early years
+Formation and Early Years

 The Like were formed in September 2001 by Z Berg (vocals/guitar), Charlotte Froom (bass/vocals) and Tennessee Thomas (drums) as teenagers.
 All three are daughters of music industry veterans; Berg's father is former Geffen Records A&R exec/record producer Tony Berg, Froom's father is producer Mitchell Froom and Thomas' father is Pete Thomas, longtime drummer for Elvis Costello.
 From childhood, Froom, Berg and Thomas were immersed in classic rock, and all three took piano lessons before teaching themselves their current instruments.

 They formed when the parents of childhood friends Thomas and Froom learned that Berg had been writing songs and showed interest in forming a band.
 Froom began learning the bass two weeks before joining, and the three began working and writing together.
 Thomas's mother came up with the name in recognition of how often the girls used the word "like".

 Over a period of three years, the band independently released three EPs (I Like The Like, ... and The Like, and Like It or Not), which they sold at shows and on their website.
 Their song "(So I'll Sit Here) Waiting" was featured on the soundtrack of the film Thirteen.
 The band later toured with Phantom Planet and Kings of Leon.
 In 2004, the Like signed to Geffen Records.